everyspace-society/everyspace-society.github.io/source/astro-empires/napkin-combat/index.markdown

 Of course, if the naked Dread has any other protection (prings), then you have to take that into account.

-Look at my [AstroEmpires/Whither Thou Death Star](/astro-empires/whither-thou-death-star) article for more useful information on attacking massive units.
+Look at my [Whither Thou Death Star](/astro-empires/whither-thou-death-star) article for more useful information on attacking massive units.